 She knew how essential it was to check the political climate before traveling to any part of Turkey.

-She had lots of vacation days left at work and would have no trouble getting approval for two weeks vacation time toward mid-June.
+With lots of vacation days left at work, she would have no trouble getting approval for two weeks vacation time in mid-June.

 Behram was called Assos in ancient times.
 Many of the old buildings in Assos had fallen in ruins, but Behram was still active.
 The remains of the Doric Order Temple of Athena, that went back to the year 530 before the common era, were on the Acropolis.
 Six of the original thirty-eight columns remained almost intact.
 How can I find out if the bases of the columns were a good hiding place for a small package?
 She wondered.